typegoose/typegoose/github-page/_docs/decorators/prop.md

 #### dim

-`dim` is used to set the Dimensions this array should have (for something like an matrix) -> needs to be higher than 0
+`dim` is used to set the Dimensions this array should have (for something like a matrix) -> needs to be higher than 0

 Example: